 If you suspect you have coronavirus, use the online NHS 111 service.

 If you experience any of these severe symptoms of coronavirus, contact emergency services immediately:

-Remember, so far 80% of corona cases have been mild, and so if you do get it, the odds are you will experience something similar to a bad cough.
-Bearing that in mind, it’s helpful to think calmly about what you would want around the house if you had a cold - lots of tissues, chicken soup, hydrating drinks.
+Bearing the most common symptoms in mind, it’s helpful to think calmly about what you would want around the house if you had a cold - lots of tissues, chicken soup, hydrating drinks.

 If you need daily medication, contact your pharmacy by phone and explain your situation - many of them are offering delivery service at the moment.

 It could be helpful to make a list of all of the aid organisations in your community that you could contact if you need to access information, health care services, support, and resources.